ZJLAB-AMMI/LSD/README.md

 See the paper [here](https://arxiv.org/pdf/2206.14477.pdf).

-This repository contains code for reproducing our 'LSD'.
+This repository contains code for reproducing our conditional label dependency learning (CLDL) assisted ensemble training algorithm.
+In this code repository, we use 'LSD' to represent our CLDL based algorithm.
 We also include other STOA baseline code for fair comparison.

 ## Empirical ensemble robustness